 Mr. Smith was appointed as our Chief Executive Officer and President on September 12, 2022.
 Mr. Smith is also currently the Vice President, Exploration of GoldMining, having held such position since April 7, 2022.
-Mr. Smith is a professional geologist with 28 years mineral industry experience, at locations throughout Australia and Canada, principally in gold exploration with an expertise in gold mineral systems, and specializing in orogenic lode gold systems, area selection, project generation, exploration strategy, project rate & rank, drill delineation and project advancement through to feasibility study, and gold mine production.
+Mr. Smith is a professional geologist with 30 years mineral industry experience, at locations throughout Australia and Canada, principally in gold exploration with an expertise in gold mineral systems, and specializing in orogenic lode gold systems, area selection, project generation, exploration strategy, project rate & rank, drill delineation and project advancement through to feasibility study, and gold mine production.
 Prior to joining us, Mr. Smith was Regional Director Generative Exploration, North America for Newmont Corporation from June 2019 to March 2022, Exploration Director, Goldcorp Inc., from August 2016 to June 2019, and Vice President Exploration, Kaminak Gold Corp. from January 2010 to July 2016.

-Tyler Wong, Interim Chief Financial Officer, Secretary and Treasurer
+Tyler Wong, Chief Financial Officer, Secretary and Treasurer

 Mr. Wong was appointed as our Interim Chief Financial Officer, Secretary and Treasurer on April 11, 2023.
-From June 2019 through April 11, 2023, Mr. Wong served as Corporate Controller of GoldMining and from June 2020 through June 2021, he served as Corporate Controller of Gold Royalty Corp.
+Subsequently, he was appointed as the Chief Financial Officer on December 20, 2024.
+From May 2024 to present, Mr. Wong has served as Director of Finance of GoldMining Inc. and from June 2019 through May 2024, Mr. Wong served as Corporate Controller of GoldMining and from June 2020 through June 2021, he served as Corporate Controller of Gold Royalty Corp.
 From June 2019 through October 2020, Mr. Wong served as Corporate Controller of Uranium Royalty Corp., and from June 2017 through June 2019 he served as Corporate Controller of King & Bay West Management Corp.
 From October 2014 through June 2017, Mr. Wong served as a Senior Accountant with Deloitte in Vancouver, where he assisted with auditing work and obtained internal accreditation for US GAAP and US GAAS.
 Mr. Wong is a Chartered Accountant with experience dealing in complex accounting issues in several industries including mining, oil and gas, lumber, technology, gaming and manufacturing.
 Mr. Wong holds a Bachelor of Commerce degree from the University of British Columbia.